sangyun884/Face2Webtoon/README.md

 ## Introduction
 Image to image (I2I) translation is an extremely challenging task, especially when data is insufficient.
-This work aims at transferring human faces to the webtoon domain.
+This work aims at transferring human faces to the webtoon domain with limited data.

 ## Webtoon Dataset